osherachamim/AWS-EC2-Bash-Deploy/README.md

 ## Benefits

-1. **Ease of Sharing**: Putting your website in a Docker container creates a portable package that can be easily shared with others.
+1. **Ease of Sharing**: Putting your website in Nginx folder creates a automation for see the website with a one click
-2. **Deployment Skills**: This project introduces the fundamental skill of deploying web applications in Docker containers, which is essential in modern software development.
+2. **Deployment Skills**: This project introduces the fundamental skill of deploying web applications with bash scripting , which is essential in modern software development.

 ## Getting Started

-Follow these instructions to build and run your Docker container.
+Follow these instructions to build an instance with Website.

 ### Prerequisites